yechyang/FED_Assignment_2/README.md

 LYC Clothing is more than just a store for apparel.
 The customer will receive their product and a point system with each purchase made.
 Customers can Interact with LYC Clothing through the point system.
 Customers can use the point system to receive discounts and even play games to accrue more points.
 This gamification feature makes shopping more than just a transaction by engaging customers making it an exciting activity for customer to look forward to.

 LYC Clothing also enhances online shopping for its customers by utilizing innovative, user-friendly eCommerce technology.
-Including features like chatbots, APIs, filtering, easy navigation, and ease of information to improve user experience for customers on the website.
+Including features like chatbots, APIs, lottie animation, filtering, easy navigation, and ease of information to improve user experience for customers on the website.

 ## Design Process

 This website caters to online shopping customer who enjoy interactive and engaging online experiences.
 It acknowledges that traditional clothing websites with static product displays with little to no user interaction will not be able to capture customers' interest.
 LYC Clothing strives to offer a seamless shopping process by integrating gamification features, enhancing enjoyment and interaction for users.

+### Pre-planning
+When we are just starting off, we first utilise Adobe XD in order to create our wireframes over several discussions.
+By making our ideas come to life as we were designing each page.
+This helps us to solidify our layout of each page and the general direction that we are going to proceed in.
+Through the pre planning and designing of our wireframes, we created the basic framework in order for us to move on and it has proven to greatly assist us when we were coding out our pages as we would already have a clear idea of what those pages would look like.

 ### Target Audience
 - Fashion enthusiast